 Browsing websites on the Internet is a privilege and secure browsing techniques should be practiced.

-Employees should be aware of how to identify a suspicious website and why these websites can be a major risk for your organization.
+Employees should be aware of how to identify a suspicious website and how they can be a major risk for your organization.
 They should also understand the importance of keeping browsers up to date and secured.

-If your organization experiences a cyber security incident, your organization should have a plan on how to respond to the incident.
+If your organization experiences a cyber security incident, a plan should be ready on how to respond.

-Employees must be aware of their role in responding to an incident.
-Your organization should practice responding to mock incidents at least annually and discuss steps on which roles, procedures, and plans are needed to respond to cyber incidents.
+Employees must be aware of their role in the response effort.
+Your organization should practice responding to mock incidents at least annually and discuss steps on which plans and procedures are needed to respond to cyber incidents.

-We are all connected to our mobile devices more than ever before and that makes mobile devices a huge vulnerability in our organizations.
+We are all connected to our mobile devices and that makes mobile devices a huge vulnerability in our organizations.

-Employees should be aware of what risks mobile devices introduce and how that affects their organization.
-Physically securing mobile devices is important to protect against unauthorized use or stolen devices.
+Employees should be aware of what risks mobile devices introduce and how physically securing mobile devices is important to protect against unauthorized use if a device is stolen.
 These devices can unlock sensitive information and must be protected by your employees with strong passcodes.

 Business Email Compromise